recursion-ninja/Course-CSc-21700-2023-Fall/Project/Proposal-Presentation-Manual.md

 Look at your slides on a zoom screenshare (or similar program).
 The color and quality of your computer screen is way better than what the screenshare on Zoom and the projector in the classroom can reproduce.

-### Presentation Script Guidelines

-For each slide, you should write in full sentences what you plan on saying, and who will be saying it.

-Having a script for public presentations serves multiple purposes:

-    - Forces you to think about what exactly you will be saying.
-In turn this provides self-feedback and practice of sorts, making for better presentations.
-    - Helps you during the presentation.
-If you lose track of what you wanted to say, you can just check the script.

 ### Additional resources: